Create an app-store Smart Link

 Give one QR code to everyone and send each person to the right app store for their phone, so iPhone and Android users both land on the correct download page.
 This guide shows when to use this type, which fields it includes, and how to test store routing before you distribute it.

-The walkthrough uses Duolingo only as a familiar example.
-The same fields apply to any app once you paste that app's Apple App Store and Google Play listing URLs, plus an optional fallback page and icon.
+The walkthrough uses a fictional app, Trailfinder, so the example stays generic.
+The same fields apply to any real app once you paste that app's own Apple App Store and Google Play listing URLs, plus an optional fallback page and icon.

 Prerequisites